DJ Mag: Top 100 DJs

 The awards party for the poll was traditionally hosted at the Ministry of Sound nightclub in London.
 For the 2011 poll, the event was hosted outside of the UK for the first time in its history, being staged at the 2011's edition of the Amsterdam dance event.
 The 2012 and 2013 award shows were both held on 19 October at the same event.
 Up until 2002, the top three had consisted of at least one British DJ, since the next year (2003) at least two Dutch DJ's have featured in the top three.
 In 2015 the Top 100 DJs Awards Party took place as the headline moment of the Amsterdam Music Festival.
 Over 40,000 guests witnessed the crowning of 2015's winners Dimitri Vegas & Like Mike.
 Following the Amsterdam event, the winning DJs were flown to London, where they performed to a sold out Brixton Academy for the Top 100 DJs London show.

 Top 100 DJs is considered to be hugely important to DJs as an influencer of booking fees and their current level of popularity.
 DJs regularly campaign for votes, a process which is allowed by the magazine.
 Dutch DJ Hardwell once did a skydive as part of his campaign video; David Guetta regularly creates animated videos as part of his voting campaign; Dimitri Vegas & Like Mike released an exclusive mix to their fans as part of their 2015 campaign.

+For the 2025 poll, the event took place for the first time in Ibiza, at the new super club UNVRS.